Aipysurus fuscus: Behavior and ecology

 The snake is venomous.
 It is also viviparous, or live-bearing.
 A 2006 study suggested that it was most closely related to Aipysurus laevis, with which it has been documented as hybridizing.
 It has been recorded as feeding on fish eggs and eels, as well as on wrasses and gobies.
 The species has a shallow depth range, generally from the surface down to 12 m.

 Habitat and distribution

-A. fuscus primarily inhabits reefs in shallow marine habitats.
+A. fuscus primarily inhabits reefs in shallow marine habitats in the Australian external territory of the Ashmore and Cartier Islands in the Timor Sea.
 It has occasionally been recorded at depths of up to 30 m.
-The only reliable reports of this species in the wild are from the Timor Sea, from the reefs of Ashmore, Cartier and Hibernia of the Ashmore and Cartier Islands, and the reefs of Scott and Seringapatam.
+The only reliable reports of this species in the wild are from the reefs of Ashmore, Cartier, Hibernia, Scott and Seringapatam.
 Not more than five subpopulations are thought to exist, and the overall population is severely fragmented.
 The type specimen was reported as being collected off the coast of Sulawesi, but this location has been called into question.
 This, combined with the observation that the species only uses a small depth range, has led the International Union for Conservation of Nature to conclude that the snake has a range of less than 500 sqkm.